jackee777/babelnet_offline/Readme.md

 ```

 # Thank you for reading
+I copied and referenced this server program.
+Thank you for this repogitory(https://github.com/opengl-8080/simple-http-server and japanese introduction page https://qiita.com/opengl-8080/items/ca152658a0e52c786029).

 If this program is helpful for you, I want you to give the star this program for me.
 Have a nice day.